awsdocs/amazon-pinpoint-user-guide/doc-source/settings-email.md

 1. Under **Identity type**, choose **Email address**, and then choose **Verify a new email address**\.

-1. For **Email address**, enter the email address that you want to verify\.
+1. For **Default sender address**, enter the email address that you want to verify\.
 The email address must be an address that you can access and is able to receive mail\.

 1. Choose **Verify email address**\.